bodrick/awesome/TOPICS.md

 *   [daynix/UsbDk](https://github.com/daynix/UsbDk) - Usb Drivers Development Kit for Windows
 *   [robiot/AlphaClicker](https://github.com/robiot/AlphaClicker) - 🖱️ Windows Autoclicker with a modern ui
 *   [stefankueng/sendmessage](https://github.com/stefankueng/sendmessage) - SendMessage is a little tool to send Windows messages to any window.
-*   [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (OpenGApps/ MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
+*   [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
 *   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - Development is now moved to https://github.com/Droptop-Four/Droptop-Four
 *   [Turnerj/NetworkedVegas2](https://github.com/Turnerj/NetworkedVegas2) - Helps connect Rainbow Six Vegas 2 across the internet
 *   [TheJoeFin/Text-Grab](https://github.com/TheJoeFin/Text-Grab) - Use OCR in Windows quickly and easily with Text Grab.
 With optional background process and popups.